PredictiveEcology/SpaDES.tools/cran-comments.md

 ## Updated release

-This is a maintenance release which fixes some issues with failing tests.
+This is a maintenance release, which removes dependency on orphaned package `bit` and fixes some issues with failing tests.
 See `NEWS.md`.

 ## Test environments